 Golden Promise Turkeys are the product of the Traditional Farmfresh Turkey Association.
 The association is a group of British farmers who are dedicated to producing Christmas turkeys in a traditional way and the turkeys have been awarded the 'TSI' by the EU.
 Golden Promise Turkeys are only available at Christmas-time.

-When looking to purchase poultry and poultry products, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase poultry and poultry products, keep an eye out for logos and marks.

 For more information on logos and marks visit our Logos and Marks page.

 What do the terms for the farming techniques actually mean?

 The most important factor when buying poultry is the farming technique used to produce it.

 There are a number of legal terms that indicate the type of farming used to produce poultry:

 'Extensive indoor' ('Barn reared') birds are kept inside and the maximum number of birds per m² of floor space is specified.
 Also specified is the earliest age at which the birds can be slaughtered.